 - NOT IN – Will display products that are not in the chosen category.

-- ids – Will display products based off of a comma separated list of Post IDs.
+- ids – will display products based on a comma-separated list of Post IDs.

 You can use multiple permutations and combinations using the above bunch of shortcodes to arrive at the final solution that you need.